ananatchkebia/checkers_our/README.md

 - playing against AI
 - Highlighting valid moves
 - Piece capturing logic(even several following capturing logic, if there is such case)
+- Temporary winning condition(When one of the players achive first row of opposite edge of board, he wins, obviously this isn't winning condition in traditional checher's game, it was just temporary winning condition defined by me to test how game works at that moment)

 ## Technlogies used